 Avoid installing pet doors

-Installing a pet door in your front door may be a convenience for your furry friend, but burglars will also be pleased seeing you have one.
+Installing a pet door in your front door may be a convenience for your furry friend, but burglars will also be pleased to see you have one.
 It’s very easy for someone to break it and to try to find your spare keys hanging close to the door with a hook.
-If it’s necessary for your pets to have one, try securing it with a metal frame and lock it at night or when you’re away from home.
+If your pets must have one, try securing it with a metal frame and lock it at night or when you’re away from home.

 There are pet doors available that use advanced technology to only allow your pets in.
 The door is unlocked only by a special sensor attached to your pet’s collar.

 Install a sensor light

 Installing motion sensor lighting in your yard around the house, especially at your porch and entrances, is a great way to scare burglars out.
 Flashing a possible home breaker before he could even touch something can quickly make them give up and walk away.